Pedestrian deaths in Maryland jumped 25 percent in 2018 to a 28-year high. We had 48 pedestrian deaths in 2017 and that jumped to 60 in 2018.

-These pedestriain accident statistics are depressing, right?
+These pedestrian accident statistics are depressing, right?
 What gives?
-The GHSA report suggests several reasons why pedestrian deaths have increased.
+The GHSA report suggests several reasons why pedestrian deaths increased.
 They include population increases within several states, driving at night, the increased light truck and smartphone popularity, and alcohol impairment.

 Population increases within states

 Meh.
-We have been driving a night for a long time.
+We have been driving at night for a long time.